Learn about Chichen Viejo (Old Chichen)

 Named for the numerous phallic decorations this multi-chambered structure also contains depictions of self-sacrifice.
 The complex also contains the House of Atlantean Columns.

 Although Chichen Viejo (Old Chichen) is not currently open to the public, many sites of Chichen Itza can be explored by visitors.
 Cancun Adventures provides guided tours of Chichen Itza departing from Cancun and Playa del Carmen regularly.
-If you are looking for a comprehensive tour of the wonders of Chichen Itza, reserve your spot today!
+If you are looking for a comprehensive tour of the wonders of Chichen Itza, reserve your tour today!